WP-API/WP-API/bin/readme.txt

 For full-flavoured API support, you'll need to be using pretty permalinks to use the plugin, as it uses custom rewrite rules to power the API.

 == Changelog ==

+= 2.0 Beta 6.1 =

+* Ensure media of private posts are private too.

+  Reported by @danielbachhuber on 2016-01-08.

 = 2.0 Beta 6.0 =